Mileta Rajović

-Mileta Rajović (born 17 July 1999) is a Danish professional footballer who plays as a forward for Polish Ekstraklasa club Legia Warsaw.
+Mileta Rajović (born 17 July 1999) is a Danish professional footballer who plays as a forward for Danish Superliga club Midtjylland, on loan from Ekstraklasa club Legia Warsaw.

 Career

 Early career

 Having previously played for AB, Brøndby and Randers at youth level, Rajović signed for B.93 in September 2018 following a trial spell at the club.
 He transferred to HB Køge on a contract until the end of the season in January 2019, but he was released when his contract expired at the end of the season, having made a single league appearance for the club.
 He joined Roskilde in summer 2019 and agreed a one-year contract with the club in September 2019.

 Næstved and Kalmar FF

 Rajović signed for Næstved in January 2021.
 Having scored 12 goals in his opening 17 matches of the 2021–22 season, he signed a contract extension with the club in October 2021.
 During the 2021–22 season, he scored 18 goals in 27 games as Næstved were promoted from the Danish 2nd Division as champions, and was given the club's Player of the Year award for the season.
 In December 2022, it was rumoured that there was transfer interest in Rajović from multiple clubs in the Danish Superliga and Allsvenskan, including IFK Göteborg.
 Having amassed 30 goals in 58 games for Næstved, Rajović signed for Allsvenskan club Kalmar FF on a three-and-a-half-year deal on 9 December 2022.
 The fee received for Rajović was a new club record for Næstved according to their sporting director Peter Dinesen.
 His first four appearances for Kalmar came in the Svenska Cupen, in which he scored five goals.